glefur/osgitools/README.md

     - ...
   - category.xml

-Note that features and category.xml files is optional.
+Note that features and category.xml files are optional.
 Once the directory organized in this way, the shell script can be invoked with the following syntax:

 ```
 ./create-repo-from-fs.sh -a /path/to/eclipse [-t /path/to/target/directory] /path/to/src/directory/
 ```
-The *-a* argument define the p2 agent to use.
+The *-a* argument defines the p2 agent to use.
 You can either use a standard eclipse installation (since version 3.4) or a tool like p2-admin (https://github.com/mbarbero/p2-admin) for this.
 The argument should refer to the root directory of the p2 agent.

-The optional *-t* argument define the directory where the repository must be created.
+The optional *-t* argument defines the directory where the repository must be created.
 If this argument is used, the repository will be located at */path/of/the/target/argument/repository* otherwise it will be located at */path/to/the/pomfile/repository*.

 Finally, the trailing argument should refer to the directory containing the bundles and the features expected in the target repository.